ianrenton/planesailing-server/README.md

 }
 ```

-Or you could use a setup like this to make it look like your copy of Plane/Sailing Server called "pss", so you could put Dump1090 in its own "folder" alongside it, etc.
+Or you could use a URL rewriter like this to make it look like your copy of Plane/Sailing Server called "pss", so you could put Dump1090 in its own "folder" alongside it, etc.

 ```
-server.modules += ( "mod_setenv" )
+server.modules += ( "mod_setenv", "mod_proxy" )

 $HTTP["url"] =~ "(^/pss/.*)" {
   url.rewrite-once = ( "^/pss/(.*)$" => "/$1" )